-This is so true; we’re far more likely to risk to not lose than we are to risk to gain something.
+This is so true; we’re far more likely to take a risk to not lose than we are to gain something.
 If something is seen as risking to avoid losing, we react differently than if it’s seen as risking to gain something.
-This means, for instance, that we are willing to risk more to not lose $300 than we will risk to gain $300.
+This means, for instance, that we’re willing to risk more to not lose $300 we have than we will risk to gain $300 we don’t have.

-Perhaps the way to look at things we don’t have, is to think about what we would be willing to do to keep that thing if we had it.
+Perhaps the way to look at things we don’t have is to think about what we would be willing to do to keep that thing if we had it.
 Shouldn’t we be willing to do the same thing to gain that thing that we would do to keep it?